 Tax credits for small businesses are available retroactively since 2010, although some restrictions apply.
 So, if you didn’t claim your tax credits in past years, you can still claim them.

-In order to claim the tax credit for Small Business health insurance premiums, you’ll need to use a Form 8941 to calculate the credit.
+To claim the tax credit for Small Business health insurance premiums, you’ll need to use a Form 8941 to calculate the credit.
 For detailed information on filling out this form, see the Instructions for Form 8941.
-If you are a tax-exempt organization, include the amount on line 44f of the Form 990-T. You must file the Form 990-T in order to claim the credit, even if you don’t ordinarily do so.
+If you are a tax-exempt organization, include the amount on line 44f of the Form 990-T. You must file the Form 990-T to claim the credit, even if you don’t ordinarily do so.

 If you are a small business, include the tax credit amount as part of the general business credit on your income tax return.